 I couldn’t say when I saw my first Ealing movie, but it seems as if I grew up with those famous comedies, a number of which I’ve seen many times over the years.
 The cream of Ealing’s comedy crop certainly deserve their reputations as classics – Alexander Mackendrick‘s Whiskey Galore, The Man in the White Suit and The Ladykillers, Robert Hamer‘s Kind Hearts and Coronets, Charles Crichton‘s The Lavender Hill Mob.
 But what I’ve discovered in the past few years, as more of Ealing’s movies have become available on DVD, is that some of their comedies are rather pokey and parochial — “little England” stories like The Titfield Thunderbolt and Passport to Pimlico are cramped celebrations of a rather phony quaint Englishness which now seems uncomfortably dated.
 Strangely, it was these kind of films which gave Ealing its overall reputation for quite a long time as a cautious, conservative, “safe” company, with the rather dark tone of some of Mackendrick’s films and Hamer’s serial-killer comedy apparently an anomaly.

 The studio itself was built in the early ’30s by people who had been in film production since the beginning of the century and it serviced dozens of productions before the arrival of Michael Balcon in 1937 and the initiation of Ealing as a production company in its own right.
 Balcon then presided over the company for the rest of its life, his personality and outlook defining the Ealing style and attitude.
-As the brief history of the studio on Britmovie puts it: “It was Balcon’s mission to present the British character, or his idea of it.
+As the brief history of the studio on the now-defunct Britmovie site put it: “It was Balcon’s mission to present the British character, or his idea of it.
 He regarded the British as individualists who were not averse to joining up with each other to battle against a common cause.
 He saw a nation tolerant of harmless eccentricities, but determinedly opposed to anti-social behaviour.
 He venerated initiative and spirit, personal achievement rather than reliance on some higher authority.
 He was of the ‘small is beautiful’ persuasion, not caring for large organisations or the bureaucratic powers of civil servants.
 Ealing’s values were decent, virtuous and simplistic, and finite of ambition.”

 The big surprise for me has been discovering just how wide a range of genres Ealing produced in its two-decade history, before shutting down production in 1959, and how the studio’s output contained that English cosiness alongside a grittier, more realistic view of the country.
 Right now, of the 26 Ealing films I have on DVD, only seven are comedies; the rest are war films, crime stories and realist dramas.